sdiehl/zero-to-qed/docs/src/05_basics.md

 **Perfect numbers** equal the sum of their proper divisors.
 The ancients knew 6, 28, 496, and 8128.
 Euclid proved that \\(2^{p-1}(2^p - 1)\\) is perfect when \\(2^p - 1\\) is prime.
 Whether odd perfect numbers exist remains open after two millennia.

-The **Fibonacci sequence** appears everywhere: rabbit populations, sunflower spirals, the golden ratio.
+The **Fibonacci sequence** appears everywhere: bad interview questions, crackpot science, and occasionally number theory.
 Each term is the sum of the two preceding ones.
+To understand recursion, see Fibonacci.
+To understand Fibonacci, see recursion.

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:mathematical_curio}}